dariagridina/military-vehicle-detection/README.md

    - Ensure you have the dataset in the correct directory as specified in the notebook.

 ## Testing the Model

+1. **Run the Testing Pipeline**
+   - Open the `test.ipynb` notebook.
+   - Follow the instructions in the notebook to load the model checkpoints and run the tests.

-1. **Download Model Checkpoints**
+2. **Download Model Checkpoints**
    - Download the trained model checkpoints from Google Drive.
-Run this script in `test.ipynb` to download:
+Run the script in `test.ipynb` cell to download:

     ```shell
     gdown 'https://drive.google.com/uc?id=1MDmKKqYyxjqgnU8b_HMauUyxvKBWa1uu'
     unzip checkpoints.zip
     rm -rf checkpoints.zip
    ```

-2. **Run the Testing Pipeline**
-   - Open the `test.ipynb` notebook.
-   - Follow the instructions in the notebook to load the model checkpoints and run the tests.

 ## Additional Notes
 - Ensure you follow the steps in sequence to avoid any issues.
 - If you encounter any problems or have suggestions, feel free to open an issue in the GitHub repository.